freeCodeCamp/guide/src/pages/agile/continuous-integration/index.md

 At it's most basic, continuous integration (CI) is an agile development methodology in which developers regularly merge their code directly to the main source, usually a remote `master` branch.
 In order to ensure that no breaking changes are introduced, a full test suite is run on every potentiual build to regression test the new code, i.e. test that the new code does not break existing, working features.

-This approach requires good test coverage of the code base, meaning that a majority, if not all, of the code has tests which ensure it's features are fully functional.
+This approach requires good test coverage of the code base, meaning that a majority, if not all, of the code has tests which ensure its features are fully functional.
 Ideally continuous integration would be practiced together with full <a href='https://guide.freecodecamp.org/agile/test-driven-development' target='_blank' rel='nofollow'>Test-Driven Development</a>.

 ### Main Steps